AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/add-users-user-groups.md

    ![](assets/manager.png)

 1. To add the new user in Prime, click **Add**.
 After the user is added, the user receives a verification mail.
-The Learner then activates the account and starts using Captivate Prime.
+The Learner then activates the account and starts using Learning Manager.
 This workflow is helpful if you need to add limited number of learners to your Prime Account.
 But if you're planning to enroll all the employees of a large organization, you can add them in a singe attempt.
 For more information, see the next section.

 ## Add users in bulk {#addusersinbulk}